Delegated portfolio management with random default: The model and the optimization problem

 is the smallest enlargement of $\F$ such that $\tau$ is a $\G$-stopping time. \end{definition}

-\begin{remark} $H_t$ is not $\mathbb F-$measurable but it is $\G$-measurable stochastic process. \end{remark} The goal is to ensure that the inaccessible default time $\tau$ enable us to enlarged the filtration to $\mathbb G$ and transferring the martingale property from $\mathbb F$ to $\mathbb G$ known as the immersion property or H-hypothesis.
+\begin{remark} $H_t$ is not $\mathbb F$-measurable but it is $\G$-measurable stochastic process. \end{remark} The goal is to ensure that the inaccessible default time $\tau$ enables us to enlarge the filtration to $\mathbb G$ and transferring the martingale property from $\mathbb F$ to $\mathbb G$ known as the immersion property or H-hypothesis.
 The first fundamental hypothesis is to set the existence of a (conditional) density for the default time with a certain property.